 Support Quality: Their support quality is also not as good as SiteGround’s.

-Please Note: The only disadvantage of Namecheap I’ve noticed and experienced is the quality and speed of their live support.
+Please Note: The only downside of Namecheap I’ve noticed and experienced is the quality and speed of their live support as compared to SiteGround.
 So if you’re non-tech-savvy and live support is critical to you, then look no further and choose SiteGround as your web hosting.
 You’ll thank me for this.

 Step 1: Choose Your Namecheap Hosting Account Plan